From The Editor

 Twists and Turns by Linda Landrigan

-At Bouchercon in Toronto this year, I participated in a panel about plot twists.
+At Bouchercon in Toronto in 2017, I participated in a panel about plot twists.
 I was the oddball on the panel, the only non-novelist, so I had a slightly different perspective.
 When I thought about plot twists in short stories, my first, pat response was “I generally don’t like ’em.”
 But on second, and third, thought, I realized that the plot twist isn’t so easily defined—and it’s a point that I am still mulling some weeks after the convention.

 Here’s why my first response was negative.
 In many readers’ and writers’ minds, AHMM seems to be closely associated with the old Alfred Hitchcock Presents television series, where the scripts often had a clever, ironic twist at the end.
 Some sixty years later, we still receive submissions described by their authors as being “in the style of Alfred Hitchcock,” complete with a “surprise” twist at the end of the story that is generally predictable from page one.